 Having a vaccination is much safer than not having one.
 They're not 100% effective in every child, but they're the best defence against the epidemics that used to kill or permanently disable millions of children and adults.

 When you're considering a vaccination for yourself or your child, it's natural to focus on the potential side effects.
 But a better approach is to try to balance the benefits of having a vaccine against the chances of harm.
-Further information about the benefits and side effects of vaccinations can be found on the NHS website.
+Further information about vaccinations can be found on the NHS website.

 If you think that you or someone you are with may be having a serious allergic reaction to a medicine, phone 999 and ask for immediate medical help.